clementyung/clementyung.github.io/about.markdown

 permalink: /about/
 ---

 I am Clement (Cheuk Wai) Yung, a graduate student (PhD Mathematics) at the University of Toronto.
 I did my undergraduate studies at the National University of Singapore.
-I research on set theory and Ramsey theory under my supervisor Asst.
+I am supervised by Asst.
 Prof. Spencer Unger.

 You can contact me at my email [clement.yung@mail.utoronto.ca](mailto:clement.yung@mail.utoronto.ca).
 I am rarely active on social media, but I enjoy hanging around Math StackExchange and MathOverflow (though I usually only ask questions on MathOverflow).